Photography and travel blog

 59 Rivoli is a former bank that’s been transformed into an artist collective where guests can chat with artists as they exhibit their work.

-The underground catacombs is an entire tunnel network featuring an impressive maze of galleries, history, and wonder, best completed through a guided tour.
+The underground catacombs are an entire tunnel network featuring an impressive maze of galleries, history, and wonder, best completed through a guided tour.

 Enjoy the local cuisine